GodotNuts/GodotFirebase/README.md

 # GodotFirebase

-A Plugin by: Kyle Szklenski and Nicolò Santilio.
+A Plugin by: Kyle Szklenski and Nicolò Santilio, with contributions from many others.

 If you wish to support this project, you can buy me a coffee here: